Descanonge/neba/docs/source/datasets.rst

                 return "file_2"

-Let's switch to datasets that comprise of multiple files, we can use either :class:`source.GlobPlugin` or :class:`filefinder.FileFinderPlugin` to find and manage datafiles using the simple syntax of :mod:`filefinder`.
+Let's switch to datasets that comprise of multiple files, we can use either :class:`source.GlobPlugin` or :class:`source.FileFinderPlugin` to find and manage datafiles using the simple syntax of :mod:`filefinder`.
 We appropriately switch to :class:`xarray.XarrayMultiFileLoaderPlugin` to deal with multi-file inputs::